Valerioageno/tuono/docs/tutorial.md

 The first part is about the project setup and the base knowledge needed to work with tuono.
 The actual tutorial starts at [Tutorial introduction](#tutorial-introduction).

+> If you prefer to see directly the final outcome check out the [tutorial source](https://github.com/Valerioageno/tuono/tree/main/examples/tutorial).

 ## Installation

 The tuono CLI is hosted on [crates.io](https://crates.io/crates/tuono); to download and install it just run on a terminal: